arsduo/elm-rings/README.md

 ### Capturing History

-And add code like this to your application wherever you initialize the Elm app you want to listen to:
+And add code like this to your application wherever you initialize the Elm app you want to listen to.

 ```javascript
 import ElmRings from "javascript/ElmRings.js";